Skip to content

-In this ever-growing digital world, digital marketers are faced with numerous challenges.
+In this ever-growing digital world, every sector is faced with numerous challenges.
 None more so than the risk and frequency of cyber attacks.
-As such, assaults continue to become an everyday threat, the risks stemming from cyber attacks means companies and their customers alike are affected.
+As such, assaults continue to become an everyday threat.
+The risks stemming from cyber attacks affect companies and their customers alike.

-And as businesses become more aware of the benefits of exposure in the digital world and take advantage of it to remain competitive, the risk grows even greater.
-Whether it is identity theft, phishing attacks, malware, or any other potential risk, cyber attacks present a problem in a world that has become overdependent on internet connectivity.
+As businesses become more aware of the benefits of digital world exposure, they take advantage of it to remain competitive.
+The risk grows even greater.
+Cyber attacks present a problem in a world overdependent on internet connectivity.
+These attacks include identity theft, phishing attacks, malware, and other risks.

-The impacts of such attacks can have negative effects on business growth, profit and customer confidence.
-It’s important that businesses understand the risks and security vulnerabilities that may be exploited by unscrupulous people and groups scouring the internet for a chance to steal or misuse personal and confidential information.
+The impacts of such attacks can have negative effects on business growth, profit, and customer confidence.
+Businesses must understand the risks and security vulnerabilities.
+Unscrupulous people and groups scour the internet to exploit these vulnerabilities to steal or misuse personal and confidential information.

 For digital marketers, the cybersecurity threat is an all-too-present problem that can impact all of their activities.
-As the value and volume of data continue to grow, and digital assaults become more sophisticated, digital marketers are faced with potentially vulnerable touchpoints that can be exploited.
+As the value and volume of data continue to grow, digital marketers face more sophisticated digital assaults.
+These assaults lead to vulnerable touchpoints that can be exploited.

 The view from below the line

-Brand activation companies operate in both online and offline arenas, allowing them a bird’s-eye view of current marketing realities across various industries and locations.
-On one hand, they can be setting up a campaign to engage customers through point of sale (POS) systems, and on the other hand they may be developing a social media app as part of a unified digital marketing campaign.
+Brand activation companies operate in both online and offline arenas.
+This dual approach allows them a bird’s-eye view of current marketing realities.
+They can observe various industries and locations.
+On one hand, they can be setting up a campaign to engage customers through point of sale (POS) systems.
+On the other hand, they are developing a social media app.
+This is part of a unified digital marketing campaign.

-Such perspective allows them to clearly see the value of protecting business data and understand that everyone is subject to security vulnerabilities and exploitation.
-Any vulnerabilities will have a wildfire effect, impacting connected environments and resulting in large sums of money being lost and, possibly worst of all, diminished or lost consumer trust.
+Such a perspective allows them to clearly see the value of protecting business data.
+They understand that everyone is subject to security vulnerabilities and exploitation.
+Any vulnerabilities will have a wildfire effect.
+They will impact connected environments and result in large sums of money being lost.
+Worst of all, consumer trust is diminished or lost.
 Indeed, cybersecurity must be embedded into all applications, not simply restricted to securing network perimeters.

-Brand activators, from working across multiple channels, know that when you demonstrate to your market that all the platforms you use to engage with them are secure, you are in a better position to gain their trust and loyalty.
+Brand activators know from working across multiple channels.
+When you show your market that all the platforms are secure, you can gain their trust.
+This puts you in a better position to earn their loyalty.
 Simply put, good cybersecurity is good marketing.

-And as marketers work in environments that deal with sensitive information such as customer or user data and confidential information, it is vital that such risks and threats are understood, addressed and overcome.
+Marketers work in environments that deal with sensitive information, such as customer or user data and confidential information.
+Such risks and threats must be understood.
+They must be addressed and overcome.

 Areas of interest

-The following areas are ideal places in which cybersecurity challenges pose a definitive threat and vulnerabilities could be exploited.
+The following areas are ideal places in which cybersecurity challenges pose a definitive threat and vulnerabilities can be exploited.

 1. Content marketing

-When digital marketing teams develop a strategic approach for their content, few consider the security breaches that may occur with such content.
-But as the purpose of content marketing is to attract and retain a specific audience, examining all touchpoints and security vulnerabilities are key to limiting the inherent vulnerability of an omnichannel digital landscape.
+When digital marketing teams develop a strategic approach for their content, few consider the potential security breaches.
+This oversight occurs with such content.
+But as the purpose of content marketing is to attract and retain a specific audience, examining all touchpoints is crucial.
+Addressing security vulnerabilities is also key to limiting the inherent vulnerability of an omnichannel digital landscape.

 Content marketing does more than just deliver valuable and relevant content.
 Content marketing is a key aspect of any digital strategy to build consumer trust and showcase authority.
 It’s a strategic marketing approach that nearly 90 percent of companies employ.